eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

   [SiopOpenID4VP](https://github.com/eu-digital-identity-wallet/eudi-lib-ios-siop-openid4vp-swift.git)

 ### Sample application
-A sample application that demonstrates the usage of this library is [Holder Demo](https://github.com/eu-digital-identity-wallet/eudi-app-ios-iso18013-holder-demo).
+A sample application that demonstrates the usage of this library is [App Wallet UI](https://github.com/eu-digital-identity-wallet/eudi-app-ios-wallet-ui).

 ### Disclaimer
 The released software is a initial development release version: